 Nowadays, it is pretty hard to deny that white starches aren’t the healthiest choice and it’s nice to find different alternatives, that are not only good for you, but actually taste delicious!

 Farro is packed with fibre, vitamins and protein, among other things, making it difficult not wanting to try it out.
 Adding farro to your diet can help improve your cardiovascular health, regulate diabetes, lower cholesterol and with a lower caloric intake, a better choice if trying to lose weight.

 The key when cooking farro is not undercook it or overcook it.
+Scared?
+Don’t be, it’s easier than you think.
 I usually use 30 minutes as my target time, and taste it a little before and after until I reach my desired texture.

 If you haven’t tried farro, I highly recommend you do.
 This risotto recipe is really easy to follow and you will look like a professional chef at your next dinner party.
-I chose to roast the pumpkin and zucchini so they have a firmer texture and don’t become mushy if I were to have added them in the same pan as the risotto.
+I chose to roast the pumpkin and zucchini, that way they maintain a firmer texture and not mushy if I were to have added them in the same pan as the risotto.